Microsoft to acquire Activision Blizzard in $68.7 billion deal - KVIA

 “We believe that creative success and autonomy go hand-in-hand with treating every person with dignity and respect.
 We hold all teams, and all leaders, to this commitment,” said Phil Spencer, Microsoft Gaming CEO, in an official statement Tuesday.
 “We’re looking forward to extending our culture of proactive inclusion to the great teams across Activision Blizzard.”

 The agreement is pending regulatory review and Activision Blizzard shareholder approval, with the deal set to close in 2023.
-The companies will continue to operate independently until the transaction is finalized, after which Activision Blizzard will report to Phil Spencer, Microsoft Gaming CEO.
+The companies will continue to operate independently until the transaction is finalized, after which Activision Blizzard will report to Spencer.
 Activision Blizzard’s stock shot up more than 30% ahead of the market open Tuesday morning; Microsoft shares fell around 1.5%.

 Gaming has become a major point of focus for Microsoft in recent years, especially as the pandemic meant more people were staying home and using gaming systems.
 In January 2021, on the heels of huge demand for its Xbox Series X and Series S consoles, Microsoft’s gaming revenue surpassed $5 billion for the first time.